wso2/docs-is/en/docs/guides/identity-lifecycles/self-registration-workflow.md

     <td>Manage notifications sending internally</td>
     <td>
     <p>
-    Select to configure the Identity server to send confirmation emails to the user.
+    Enable the Identity server to send confirmation emails to the user.
     If the client application handles notification sending already, unselect it.
     </p>
     </td>